 Food is an essential life requirement related to every function our body performs.
 It is a source of nutritional components like vitamins, minerals, essential oils, and antioxidants which benefit our health in every possible aspect.

-Foods need to be processed further to increase their shelf-life, prevent the growth of microorganisms, and preserve the food’s nutritional value, known as food preservation.
+Further processing of foods helps to increase their shelf-life, prevent the growth of microorganisms, and preserve the food’s nutritional value, known as food preservation.
 The procedure includes altering atmospheric conditions, enzymatic reactions, chemical treatment, and food moisture.

 Methods of Food Preservation